absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 - The environment variables to set in the Deployment Configs created in each OpenShift environment.
 - The default Jenkinsfile to add to the Package repository (This is the only configuration entry used for a Library).

-The system administrators should create custom Package Definitions for the most common types of Packages used in your orginization and these should appear in the dropdown for selection.
+The system administrators should create custom Package Definitions for the most common types of Packages used in your orginisation and these should appear in the dropdown for selection.
 After selecting a Package Definition to use all the information is passed through to the `sub configure custom package` command.
 To find out more about this command click [here](#sub-configure-custom-package).

 ---
 #### `sub configure project bitbucket access`
 This command is used to assign the necessary permissions to a Project's associated Bitbucket Project.
 This is useful if either the Subatomic service account has lost permissions, users permissions were change, or your repositories have been migrated to a new Bitbucket instance.
-Inparticular the following permissions are set up:
+In particular the following permissions are set up:

 1. Give the Subatomic service account admin permissions.
 2. Give Team owners admin permissions.